marius-team/marius/docs/db2graph/db2graph.rst

          - Required
        * - db_server
          - String
          - Denotes the RDBMS to use.
-Options: [“maria-db”, “postgre-sql”].
+Options: [“maria-db”, “postgre-sql”, "my-sql"].
          - Yes
        * - db_name
          - String
          - Denotes the name of the database.
+         - Yes
+       * - db_user
+         - String
+         - Denotes the user name to access the database.
+         - Yes
+       * - db_password
+         - String
+         - Password to access the database.
+         - Yes
+       * - db_host
+         - String
+         - Denotes the hostname of the database.
          - Yes
        * - generate_uuid
          - Boolean